Puerto Escondido Travel Guide

 Sauces burst with flavour, punched with chile-fuelled power and locally-sourced herbs such as pungent epazote.
 A fine artisanal mezcal from the nicely-curated selection–arroqueño, tepextate, barril, mexicano, madre cuixe, bicuixe, sierrudo, and papalometl–makes a fitting conclusion to this fine dining experience.
 This beachfront restaurant is located almost directly across from the Santa Fe Hotel on the beach side of Calle del Morro on Zicatela Beach.

 This breezy corner cafe is a mecca for hungry surfers, local business folks and the ex-pat community.
 If the crowd isn’t at Dan’s Cafe Deluxe for the hearty breakfast and good, strong coffee then they’re there for the fish tacos, served Baja-style with a trio of authentic salsas, on Fridays and Saturdays.
 Football food keeps sports fans happy right through the playoff seasons.
 Ping Pong tournaments keep the action happening mid-week.

 Located at #14 Jacarandas at the corner of Jacarandas and Jasmines up the steep hill off Las Brisas.

 El Sultan now Habibi

-From humble home kitchen to bustling Rinconada location to a new location at Habibi, Ruben of El Sultan has built a loyal fan base in record time.
+From humble home kitchen to bustling Rinconada location to a new location at Habibi in the Zicatela area, Ruben of El Sultan has built a loyal fan base in record time.
 Low prices, quality food and super-friendly service make it deservedly popular for a lunch or early evening snack of Lebanese-style shawarma, hummus or falafel.

 If you have time for just one restaurant, Espadin should be top of your list.
 Located within the picturesque boutique hotel Villas Carrizalillo on a cliff overlooking the beach of the same name, it offers a memorable dining experience.